The Education of

 Full Powered Womanhood, 2005–present

-I was born into a family and culture that nurtured intellectual and organizational skills.
+I was born into a family and culture that nurtured my intellectual and organizational skills.
 I learned art from Mom, but for most aspects of my life, logic and reason reigned supreme.
-Those skills were needed for writing Big Topics at Midnight...and for living my life...but they weren't enough.
+Those skills were needed for writing Big Topics at Midnight ... and for living my life ... but they weren't enough.
 I needed to access my own feminine wisdom too.

-I am deeply grateful for Earthmothers Candice Covington and Rosemary Beam for helping me learn to listen to my intuition, my body and the earth (including working with essential oils, vibrational essences and crystals).
-My more feminine nature has blossomed.
-More recently, this education has been supported by Andrea Mathieson of Raven Essences where my medicine of working with vibrational essences and deep listening has grown by leaps and bounds.
+I learned to listen to my intuition, my body and the earth (including working with essential oils, vibrational essences and crystals).
+My more feminine nature has blossomed into one important part of my full intelligence.

 Community Wholeness Venture